 This is my personal website; as such, my posts reflect my subjective opinions.
 The contents of my website and my blog do not in any way represent the organisational views of my current, previous or future employers, nor do they reflect upon any of the professional and research organisations to which I am affiliated.
 Comments about products, services & organisations as well as the links I share do not reflect commercial endorsement.

-All of my websites are moderated in line with my intersectional feminism (that is, I support the research showing that women from minority groups experience multiple forms of inequality, including sexism, racism, homophobia and more).
+All of my websites are engaged with intersectionality.
+That is, I support the research showing that women from racial minority groups experience multiple forms of inequality, including sexism, racism, homophobia, transphobia, ableism and more.

 I’d love to hear what you think about my posts, but please follow my commenting policy: discuss sociology; be polite; stay on topic; and be mindful of your own bias.
 Also note that I cannot help with assignments or theses.